kosmalex/tiny_processor/README.md

 The processor contains in total 16 registers (Data memory capacity), withought taking into account the program counter and the accumulator registers.
 The first 15 registers are 8-bits wide while the last is a single bit wide register (a pseudo-register).
 The registers are divided into 5 groups;

 - **GPRs ($x0-x8$)**: These are simple general purpose registers.
 They store and provide intermediate results or data while the programm is being executed.
 The GPR registers can be updated w/ the sa instruction (store accumulator).
-- **Animation register ($x9$)**: This group contains a single register and it can also be used as a GPR register.
-It is used to feed the 7-segment display when the animation switch is on.
+- **Animation register ($x9$)**: This group contains a single register that can be used as a GPR register.
+It is also used to feed the 7-segment display when the animation switch is on.
 - **Frame counter registers ($x10-x13$)**: These registers can also be used as GPR registers.
 Combined (LSR: $x10$) they form a 32-bit unsigned integer value that is used to initialize the frame counter's count, when it is reset.
 - **SPI register ($x14$)**: This register is used as a buffer that stores the data that is about to be sent or received from the processor via the SPI interface.
-For the programmer it is a read-only register.
+It is a read-only register.
 - **FC sync register ($x15$)**: This is a single bit pseudo-register (it's value is a result of comparing a register with the value 1), that indicates the start of a new frame.
 This is also a read-only register.

 <p align=center> <img src="figs/TP-PM.png" alt="figs/TP-PM.png" width="500"/> </p>